 How can I prepare for the PAT?

-To get a taste of the PAT-style questions, we offer all of the past papers with worked solutions and video tutorials on the STEPMaths website, and also new PAT-style questions to practice, that you cannot access anywhere else.
+To get a taste of the PAT-style questions, we offer all of the past papers with worked solutions and video tutorials on the STEPMaths website.
+We also have PAT-style questions to practice, that you cannot access anywhere else.

 How well do you need to score?